tulios/mappersmith/README.md

 # Gateways

-Mappersmith allows you to customize the transport layer, you could use the default `Mappersmith.VanillaGateway`, the included `Mappersmith.JQueryGateway` or write your own version.
+**Mappersmith** allows you to customize the transport layer.
+You can use the default `Mappersmith.VanillaGateway`, the included `Mappersmith.JQueryGateway` or write your own version.

 #### How to write one?